Channel Four Television Corporation: Oneword

 Oneword was a digital radio station featuring the spoken word, launched in 2000 by UBC.
 In early 2005 Channel Four purchased a minority stake, and later that year paid £1 million to increase its stake to 51%.
 On 4 January 2007 it was announced that Channel Four had sold its shares back to UBC for £1.
 The station ceased broadcasting on 11 January 2008.

 Teletext services

 4-Tel/FourText

 Channel Four originally licensed an ancillary teletext service to provide schedules, programme information and features.
 The original service was called 4-Tel and was provided in collaboration with Oracle.
 In 1993, with Oracle losing its franchise to Teletext Ltd, the running of 4-Tel was taken over by Intelfax, and in 2002 was renamed FourText.

 Teletext on 4

 In 2003, Channel 4 awarded Teletext Ltd a ten-year contract to run the channel's ancillary teletext service, named Teletext on 4.
 The service closed in 2008, and Teletext is no longer available on Channel 4, ITV and Channel 5.
-Teletext is still used on 4Music.